Dumbbell Floor Press: How To Exercise Guide (Video Demonstration), Benefits, Muscles Worked, Mistakes, and Alternative Exercises

 The dumbbell floor press can be very deceiving at first glance.
-Many people see it as a watered-down version of a bench press.
+Many people see it as a watered-down version of the regular bench press.

 To be honest, I can understand why some people might see it that way.
 The shorter range of motion with the absence of a bench gives off that impression.
 Not to mention that you need to lie on the floor for this exercise.

-However, the dumbbell floor press has been a popular workout among bodybuilders as well as powerlifters well before bench presses were a thing.
+However, the dumbbell floor press has been a popular workout among bodybuilders as well as powerlifters well before the traditional bench press technique was a thing.
 It can be used as a stepping stone to coming up with other chest exercises.
 It’s also known as an excellent tricep workout.

 I’m here today to show you the light as looks can be deceiving, and there is no better example of it than with the dumbbell floor press.

 You can think of dumbbell floor press work as a close relative of the bench press.
 It is an upper-body exercise with a limited range of motion than a regular bench press.
 This is especially good for people who have shoulder joint injuries or other limitations.

 You’ll most commonly see floor presses being used in powerlifting and as an accessory lift in CrossFit.
 Since the floor will remove your legs out of the exercise, you’ll only develop strength in your upper body.

 Floor presses can be done with a pair of budget dumbbells, a barbell of the right weight, or kettlebells – you just need to use the right press technique to make the dumbbell floor press effective.
 And that shouldn’t be a problem, as there is a catalog of dumbbell floor press instructions all over the internet.